vertcoin-project/VertDocs/docs/FullNodes/raspberry-pi.md

 PARTUUID=efbdd15e-02  /               ext4    defaults,noatime  0       1

 # replace /dev/sda1 with your USB device, [tab] between each value
-/dev/sda1       /mnt    ntfs    defaults        0       0
+/dev/sda1       /mnt    ext4    defaults        0       0

 # a swapfile is not a swap partition, no line here
 #   use  dphys-swapfile swap[on|off]  for that